ohler55/wabur/tutorial/index.md

 # WABuR Tutorial

-WABuR is a Web Application Builder using Ruby.
+[WABuR](https://github.com/ohler55/wabur) is a Web Application Builder using Ruby.
+Releases and additional information can be found at [http://www.wab.systems](http://www.wab.systems).
 The WAB approach to building web application is to follow a Model View Controller (MVC) design pattern that separates each element of the MVC cleanly enough to allow a well defined API.
 This approach allows flexibility in how each component is